AlexiWolf/wolf_engine_old/README.md

 - IOS
 - WASM

-Failure to build / run on these platforms should be treated as a bug.
+Failure to build / run on these platforms is considered a bug.
 Please create a bug report if you run into any problems.

 ### The Core Module

 The core module is intended to be a highly-portable subset of wolf engine enabling wider platform support, FFI, and support for no-std platforms.
-The core module should theoretically be compatibile with any platform Rust itself can run on.
+The core module should theoretically run on any platform Rust itself can run on.
 However, for no-std platforms, you will very likely need to provide your own no-std-compatible `Context` data, and `EventLoop` implementation.

 ## License